 - Be proficient in both written and spoken English and should normally have a minimum TOEFL score of 525 (paper based) or 71 (internet-based).
 Candidates who do not have a valid TOEFL score must sit for the TOEFL exam after the selection process.
 (The American Center will arrange the TOEFL exam for selected candidates only.
 Exceptionally promising candidates with lower scores may be nominated for the Long-Term English (LTE) training.).

 - Should demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced previously and are not likely to experience without the Humphrey Program.

 - Be in good health; successful candidates will be requested to complete a medical examination.

 - Return to Bangladesh upon completion of the program.

 When applicants finish their applications, they should review the application to ensure they have completed all the required questions and attached all the requested documents before they submit their applications.
 After submitting the application, applicants can view the document, but will not be able to make edits.
-Only complete applications submitted with the required documents will be considered for further processing.
+Only complete online applications submitted with the required documents will be considered for further processing.

 The deadline for submitting an online application is 11:59 pm (BST) on July 16, 2022.